-1. The Scottish Rugby Union (Scottish Rugby) acknowledges that it is obliged to comply with those Regulations Relating to the Game issued from time to time by the International Rugby Board (iRB).
+1. The Scottish Rugby Union (Scottish Rugby) acknowledges that it is obliged to comply with those Regulations Relating to the Game issued from time to time by World Rugby.

-2. Scottish Rugby recognises that the iRB has issued a specific Regulation in respect of Anti-Corruption and Betting (iRB Regulation 6).
-The Scottish Rugby Board (the “Board”) has adopted iRB Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.
+2. Scottish Rugby recognises that World Rugby has issued a specific Regulation in respect of Anti-Corruption and Betting (WR Regulation 6).
+The Scottish Rugby Board (the “Board”) has adopted WR Regulation 6 to the fullest possible extent as Scottish Rugby’s own domestic regulation in relation to betting and anti-corruption matters.

-3. The Scottish Domestic Regulation 6 should therefore be read in conjunction with the iRB Regulation 6 and supplements the provisions of that document.
+3. The Scottish Domestic Regulation 6 should therefore be read in conjunction with the WR Regulation 6 and supplements the provisions of that document.

-4. All those within Scottish Rugby’s jurisdiction are obliged to comply with the terms of both iRB Regulation 6 and Scottish Domestic Regulation 6 (together herein referred to as the “Regulation”).
+4. All those within Scottish Rugby’s jurisdiction are obliged to comply with the terms of both WR Regulation 6 and Scottish Domestic Regulation 6 (together herein referred to as the “Regulation”).

 Specific Prohibitions from Betting and Similar Activities